Ordinary courts - Belgium

 Ordinary courts - introduction

-The Court of Cassation: this is the supreme court, the ‘court of courts’ and is established in Brussels.
+The Court of Cassation (Cour de cassation/Hof van Cassatie) is the supreme court, the ‘court of courts’.
+It sits in Brussels.

-The ten provinces and the Brussels-Capital administrative district have an Assises Court.
+There is an assize court (cour d’assises/hof van assisen) for each of the ten provinces and for the Brussels Capital district.
 It is not a permanent court but is convened whenever accused persons are sent before it.

-- Brussels (for the judicial districts of Brabant Wallon, Leuven and Brussels),
+- Brussels (for the provinces of Walloon Brabant, Flemish Brabant and the Brussels Capital region,

-- Liège (for the judicial districts of Liège, Eupen de Namur and Luxembourg),
+- Liège (for the provinces of Liège, Namur and Luxembourg),

-- Gent (for the judicial districts of West and East Flanders)
+- Ghent (for the provinces of West Flanders and East Flanders),

-- Antwerp (for the judicial districts of Antwerp and Limburg).
+- Antwerp (for the provinces of Antwerp and Limburg).

-- The employment courts: there are 5 in Belgium.
+- Labour court (cour du travail/arbeidshof).
+There are five.
 These are the appeal courts specialising in employment law.
-They are established in the jurisdictions of the appeal courts mentioned above.
+They have the same territorial jurisdiction as the courts of appeal mentioned above.

 Courts of first instance